pingcap/docs-cn/dev/how-to/deploy/tidb-binlog.md

         # If the downstream service is MySQL, set it to "False".
         disable-dispatch = false

+        # In safe mode, data can be written into the downstream MySQL/TiDB repeatedly.
+        # This mode replaces the `INSERT` statement with the `REPLACE` statement and replaces the `UPDATE` statement with `DELETE` plus `REPLACE` statements.
+        safe-mode = false

         # the downstream service type of Drainer ("mysql" by default)
         # Valid value: "mysql", "kafka", "file", "flash"
         db-type = "mysql"

+        # If `commit ts` of the transaction is in the list, the transaction is filtered and not replicated to the downstream.
+        ignore-txn-commit-ts = []

         # the db filter list ("INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql,test" by default)
         # Does not support the Rename DDL operation on tables of `ignore schemas`.